We are committed to making solar affordable and accessible to all. We’ve worked for years in the District to make this a reality.

-We are now helping to implement an audacious new plan to use solar to reduce the bill of every low-income resident of the District by 50 percent.
-Solar United Neighbors was selected to help implement the program by providing free solar to more than 200 low-income D.C. homeowners through solar co-ops.
+We are now helping to implement an ambitious plan to use solar to reduce the bill of every low-income resident of the District by 50 percent.
+Solar United Neighbors was selected to help implement the program by providing free solar to more than 200 low- and moderate-income D.C. residents living in single-family homes through solar co-ops.
 Households that earn less than 80 percent of area median income are eligible to get their system paid for under Solar for All.

 - The Solar for All page on the District’s Department of Energy & Environment (DOEE) site provides an overview of the program and includes links to the implementation plan and other documents.